filamentphp/filamentphp.com/content/articles/alexandersix-handling-bulk-imports-in-filament.md

 If you're following along, and you drop the above code into your editor of choice, you might notice that the `->importer()` method is throwing an "Expected 1 argument.
 Found 0" error.
-This is because, even though we've set up the `ImportAction` to run when the button is interacted with, we haven't told the action *how* to actually import the data yet.
+This is because, even though we've set up the `ImportAction` to run when the button is interacted with, we haven't told the action *how* to import the data yet.
 That is the job of the `Importer` class.

 ### Adding the Importer

 First and foremost, what is an `Importer`?

-In Filament, `Importer` classes contain the logic that tell Filament what columns to expect from an uploaded CSV file and how to handle them.
+In Filament, `Importer` classes contain the logic that tells Filament what columns to expect from an uploaded CSV file and how to handle them.
 These classes define their column expectations in a very similar way to how `Resource` classes define table columns, so as long as you've worked with Filament `Resource` classes before, you'll feel right at home here.